Lindstromer/docs/manual/properties/date.rst

 .. attribute:: type: date

-The date property has a picker build in using `Pikaday <http://dbushell.github.io/Pikaday/>`_.
+The date property has a picker build in using `Pikaday <https://github.com/owenmead/Pikaday>`_ with time support.

-It only works with date and not time.

 Settings
 -----------